Getting vaccinated against Covid-19 when temporarily in the Netherlands

 Vaccination of people who are staying in the Netherlands for longer than 1 month and who do not have a Dutch identity document or citizen service number (BSN)

 If you are in the Netherlands for more than 1 month, you can get a booster even if you do not have a Dutch identity document or a BSN.
-Your last coronavirus vaccination or infection must be at least 3 months ago.
+Your last Covid-19 vaccination or infection must be at least 3 months ago.
 Call the GGD national vaccination appointment line on 0800 7070 to make an appointment for the booster.
 The line is open 7 days a week from 8.00 to 20.00.

-No proof of vaccination (COVID Certificate, QR-code) without BSN
+No proof of vaccination (Covid Certificate, QR-code) without BSN

 It is not yet possible to create proof of vaccination if you do not have a BSN.
 Steps are being taken to change this.
-However, even without a BSN, you can still get a COVID Certificate based on a negative test result that allows you to travel .
-Find out more about the COVID Certificate.
+However, even without a BSN, you can still get a Covid Certificate based on a negative test result that allows you to travel .
+Find out more about the Covid Certificate.

 Register in the RNI to receive a BSN